 To verbally accept the jack and then challenge it strikes some players as gamesmanship or even poor sportsmanship.
 That might be true in friendly play, but it is not illegal— no FIPJP rule is being broken.
 Don’t let it distract you.
 Stay calm and carry on.

 Q2: Can team A challenge the jack AFTER throwing the first boule?

 Team A throws the jack.
 Team A then points the first boule.
 Team A then begins to have doubts — perhaps the jack was thrown too long.
 Can team A challenge the jack?

-Remember what we said earlier.
-“After a team has thrown its first boule, it no longer has the right to challenge the jack.”
+Answer: NO. After a team has thrown its first boule, it no longer has the right to challenge the jack.
 Team A has thrown its first boule.
 Its window of opportunity for challenging the jack has closed.

 Q3: Can team B challenge a jack that is pushed beyond 10 meters by the first boule, if the jack’s original position was measured?

 Team A throws the jack.
 They measure the distance.
-It is 9m95cm— valid.
+It is 9.95m— valid.
 Team A then points the first boule.
 The boule hits the jack and pushes it.
 Now the jack is clearly more than 10 meters from the circle.
 Can team B challenge the jack?